clirdlf/dlie_knowledge_graph/docs/src/posts/06_annotation.md

 layout: post
 ---

-Our pipeline can already extract text from reports, tag entities, and build a multilingual knowledge graph — but how accurate is it?
+Our pipeline can already extract text from reports, tag entities, and build a multilingual knowledge graph, but how accurate is it?

 The truth is: even good AI needs **human correction**.
 That's where **annotation** comes in.